 Single family dwelling

 Duplex or Townhouse dwelling

 Multi-family dwelling

 dwelling units per acre

-dwelling units per acre
+Multi-family dwelling

 dwelling units per acre

 B. Public Applicant.
 In the case of an incentive housing development proposed by a public applicant, the residential densities will be in accordance with a waiver as may be granted by the Secretary of the Office of Policy & Management in accordance with Conn.
 Gen. Stats. §8-13n(b)(3).